CLNEulalia/Express-Intro/readme.md

 ## Learning Objectives

-- Compare and contrast JavaScript in the browser vs on the server
+- Explain and understand the request-response cycle
-- Review using `npm` to manage project dependencies
+- Discus how the internet works including:
-- Review using `require()` to import packages in our code
+  - Browser requests
-- Build a server-side application with Express
+  - Status codes
-- Use Handlebars templates to simplify rendering in Express
+  - HTTP methods and REST
-- Use and configure middleware (e.g. body-parser to handle form submissions)
+- Build a simple server-side application with Express

 ## Framing